Every year we spend 1% of our time on charities chosen by Atomic staff.

 “I was delighted to be able to work on something that in some small way might help the situation,” Siobhan says.

 There’s no good age to get cancer, but childhood is particularly tough.

-Thirteen-year-old Robyn Smyth has been battling neuroblastoma, the most common form of cancer in kids, for the last ten years.
+Fourteen-year-old Robyn Smyth has been battling neuroblastoma, the most common form of cancer in kids, for the last ten years.

 Digital designer Paul Byrne felt a deep personal connection to Robyn’s story – his partner’s sister passed away from neuroblastoma in the 80s – and jumped at the chance of helping Robyn and her family.

 “Robyn’s Trust were fantastic to work with,” he says.
 “I helped them overhaul their website so they can receive donations and promote fundraisers more easily, and suggested ways for them to use social media.”